-The first time you start WriteLog version 12, a dialog window will open asking if you would like to import the writelog.ini file and it will the path to the location of that file (Fig. B).
+The first time you start WriteLog version 12, a dialog window will open asking if you would like to import the writelog.ini file and it will show the path to the location of that file (Fig. B).
 Unless you want to start with defaulted settings, you should choose Yes.
-Importing the writelog.ini file brings in all your previous WriteLog parameters into the program except the positions of the windows.
+Importing the writelog.ini file brings all of your previous WriteLog parameters into the program except the positions of the windows.
 Positions of windows are not stored in INI files.

 After importing writelog.ini, open an existing log or start a new log.
 Make any changes you want, then Save the Configuration and Save the file, then close WriteLog.
 Now restart WriteLog.
 On the opening screen, choose to Export as shown in Fig. C.